HbA1c Test Chart (Hemoglobin A1c): Check HbA1c Normal Range, Levels, Meaning & Full Form

 What is HbA1c or A1c Test Used To Diagnose?

-what is hba1c or a1c test used to diagnose The HbA1c test meaning the A1c test, is a crucial tool in diagnosing and managing various forms of diabetes, including type 1 diabetes, type 2 diabetes, prediabetes, and gestational diabetes.
-It measures the percentage of hemoglobin in the blood that has glucose attached to it, reflecting the average blood sugar levels over the past two to three months.
+what is hba1c or a1c test used to diagnose The HbA1c test, meaning the A1c test, is a crucial tool in diagnosing and managing various forms of diabetes, including type 1 diabetes, type 2 diabetes, prediabetes, and gestational diabetes.
+It measures the percentage of hemoglobin in the blood with glucose attached to it, reflecting the average blood sugar levels over the past two to three months.
 Let’s learn what is HbA1c test used for.

 Diagnosing Type 2 Diabetes and Prediabetes

 The test of HbA1c levels is commonly used to diagnose type 2 diabetes and prediabetes.
-For type 2 diabetes, an HbA1c level of 6.5% or higher indicates diabetes.
+According to the Medline Plus website, for type 2 diabetes, an HbA1c level of 6.5% or higher indicates diabetes.
 For prediabetes, an HbA1c level between 5.7% and 6.4% is considered indicative of higher-than-normal blood sugar levels, warning of potential progression to type 2 diabetes.
 Early detection of prediabetes allows healthcare providers to implement lifestyle changes and preventive measures to reduce the risk of developing diabetes.

 Monitoring Diabetes Management